A Concerto Is a Conversation

 A Concerto Is a Conversation is a 2021 American short documentary film directed by Ben Proudfoot and Kris Bowers.

 Summary

-The 13-minute film centers on Bowers's conversations with his 92-year-old entrepreneur grandfather about personal and family history.
+The 13-minute film centers on Bowers's conversations with his 92-year-old entrepreneur grandfather, Horace Sr., about personal and family history.

 Production

 Filmmaker Ava DuVernay is an executive producer on this film.

 Accolades

 The film won the Audience Award for Short Films at the 2021 Hot Docs Canadian International Documentary Festival.

 It was nominated for Best Documentary Short Subject at the 93rd Academy Awards.